On Cruise Ship Quarantined In Japan, Any New Cases Would Reset The Isolation Clock

 Passengers are asked to follow several rules when they visit the deck, Tan said.

 "We were asked to wear masks and gloves, not to come closer than 1m (about 3 feet) to anyone else.
-To wash out hands with soap and water when we return to our room."
+To wash our hands with soap and water when we return to our room."

 Each group gets 90 minutes outside, and there's a 30-minute gap between them.
 The last passengers come in at 7:30 p.m., she said.